PsyProtocol/psy-sdk/psy-ts-sdk/packages/psy-sdk/src/coord-edge-rpc/README.md

 - Check the [examples](./examples.ts) for common patterns
 - Review the [type definitions](./types.ts) for API details
-- Consult the main QED documentation
+- Consult the main Psy documentation